club-1/sphinx-inventory-parser/README.rst

 Simple example
 --------------

-The main function it provides is :meth:`SphinxInventoryParser::parse()` that takes a readable resource, typically obtained with |fopen()|_ and returns a :class:`SphinxInventory` objects.
+The main function it provides is |SphinxInventoryParser::parse()|
+that takes a readable resource, typically obtained with |fopen()|_ and returns a |SphinxInventory| object.

 .. |fopen()| replace:: ``fopen()``